kanaverse/scran.js/README.md

 npm run test
 ```

-If you are using node 16 or 14, add run tests using
+If you are using earlier versions of Node, instead run tests using:

 ```
 node --experimental-vm-modules --experimental-wasm-threads node_modules/jest/bin/jest.js
 ```

-***Note: This dev notes is tested with node v17.2.0***
+## Links

+Check out our [Kana Application](https://github.com/jkanche/kana) to see how **scran.js** package is used in an interactive scRNA-seq analysis application.